tegorman13/Dissertation/docs/Sections/d_intro_hugo.md

 A distinct sub-literature within the category learning domain has examined how the variability or dispersion of the categories themselves influences generalization to ambiguous regions of the category space (e.g. the region between the two categories).
 The general approach is to train participants with examples from a high variability category and a low variability category.
 Participants are then tested with novel items located within ambiguous regions of the category space which allow the experimenters to assess whether the difference in category variability influenced how far participants generalize the category boundaries.
 Cohen et al. (2001) trained subjects on two categories, one with much more variability than the other.
 In experiment 1, a low variability category composed of 1 instance was compared against a high-variability category of 2 instances in one condition, and 7 instances in another.
 In experiment 2 both categories were composed of 3 instances, but for the low-variability group the instances were clustered close to each other, whereas the high-variability groups instances were spread much further apart.
 Participants were tested on an ambiguous novel instance that was located in between the two trained categories.
 Both experiments provided evidence that participants were much more likely to categorize the novel middle stimulus into a category with greater variation.

-Further observations of widened generalization following varied training have since been observed in numerous investigations Seitz et al. (2023).
+Further observations of widened generalization following varied training have since been observed in numerous investigations (Hahn et al., 2005; Hosch et al., 2023; Hsu & Griffiths, 2010; Perlman et al., 2012; Sakamoto et al., 2008; but see Stewart & Chater, 2002; Yang & Wu, 2014; and Seitz et al., 2023).
 The results of Sakamoto et al. (2008) are noteworthy.
 They first reproduced the basic finding of participants being more likely to categorize an unknown middle stimulus into a training category with higher variability.
 In a second experiment, they held the variability between the two training categories constant and instead manipulated the training sequence, such that the examples of one category appeared in an ordered fashion, with very small changes from one example to the other (the stimuli were lines that varied only in length), whereas examples in the alternate category were shown in a random order and thus included larger jumps in the stimulus space from trial to trial.
 They found that the middle stimulus was more likely to be categorized into the category that had been learned with a random sequence, which was attributed to an increased perception of variability which resulted from the larger trial to trial discrepancies.

 The work of Hahn et al. (2005), is also of particular interest to the present work.
 Their experimental design was similar to previous studies, but they included a larger set of testing items which were used to assess generalization both between the two training categories as well as novel items located in the outer edges of the training categories.
 During generalization testing, participants were given the option to respond with "neither", in addition to responses to the two training categories.
 The "neither" response was included to test how far away in the stimulus space participants would continue to categorize novel items as belonging to a trained category.
 Consistent with prior findings, high-variability training resulted in an increased probability of categorizing items in between the training categories as belong to the high variability category.
 Additionally, participants trained with higher variability also extended the category boundary further out into the periphery than participants trained with a lower variability category were willing to do.
 The author compared a variety of similarity-based models based around the Generalized Context Model (Nosofsky, 1986) to account for their results, manipulating whether a response-bias or similarity-scaling parameter was fit separately between variability conditions.
 No improvement in model fit was found by allowing the response-bias parameter to differ between groups, however the model performance did improvement significantly when the similarity scaling parameter was fit separately.
 The best fitting similarity-scaling parameters were such that the high-variability group was less sensitive to the distances between stimuli, resulting in greater similarity values between their training items and testing items.
 This model accounted for both the extended generalization gradients of the varied particpants, and also for their poorer performance in a recognition condition.